-John Hargis, a 12-time All-American and member of Auburn's first NCAA Championship swimming & diving team, is in his second aseason as the Tigers' associate head coach.
+John Hargis, a 12-time All-American and member of Auburn's first NCAA Championship swimming & diving team, is in his third season as the Tigers' associate head coach.

-A 1999 Auburn graduate and a gold medalist at the 1996 Atlanta Olympics, Hargis returned to the Plains after serving as head coach at Penn State for the last five seasons.
+A 1999 Auburn graduate and a gold medalist at the 1996 Atlanta Olympics, Hargis returned to the Plains after serving as head coach at Penn State for five seasons from 2008-13.

 "My family and I couldn't be more excited to return to Auburn," Hargis said.
 "I'm really looking forward to working with Brett and being able to be a part of the excellence that is Auburn swimming.
 It's going to be fun to be back in that environment.
 It's great to return to a university that provides such great support for its student-athletes and their success.
 We really couldn't be happier to be back."

 Over five years at Penn State, Hargis built the Nittany Lions into a strong program in the Big Ten.
 His final Penn State team broke 15 school records while 39 women's swimmers and 16 men moved into the school's all-time top-10.
 A total of 20 Penn Staters participated in the 2013 NCAA Swimming & Diving Championships with the men's and women's teams combining for 20 All-America honors.
 Hargis also led his swimmers to success in the long-course pool as 34 of his athletes competed at the 2012 U.S. Olympic Trials in Omaha, Neb.

 Hargis coached his athletes to a total of 74 All-America honors in his five years and saw his Nittany Lions earn numerous top-25 finishes at the NCAA Championships.
 He also coached on the international level as an assistant for Team USA at the 2011 World University Games, helping the Americans to 13 medals in the event.